 New Insights into Neurological Disorders Associated with Complex Pelvic Pain: Impact on Assessment and Treatment

 How Can Neuromodulation Be Effectively Incorporated into the Treatment of the Person with Complex Chronic Pelvic Pain

 Julie Pilitsis, MD PhD

 Complex Chronic Pelvic Pain: Principles of Assessment and Treatment

 - Evaluate the person presenting with CPP in general as well specifically for the management of their painful symptoms upon completion of this session.

 - Treat the person with CPP in a multidisciplinary manner upon completion of this session.

-- Recognize and evaluate the person with CPP for specific underlying diagnoses that may assist in their improving treatment outcome upon completion of this session.
+- Evaluate the person with CPP for specific underlying diagnoses that may assist in their improving treatment outcome upon completion of this session.

 - It Takes a Village to Raze a Headache: Interdisciplinary Management of Primary Headaches (312)

 - The Pain Psychology Imperative: Increasing Access, Improving Care (319)

 - Facial Pain Syndromes: A Practical Approach to Orofacial, Dental, Cranial Neuralgia, and Atypical Facial Pain Syndromes (320)